MediaMarktSaturn/technolinator/docs/Deployment_Config.md

 So it builds up local repository caches demanding disc space and when running multiple analysis in parallel, CPU and memory are stressed as well.

 We're running Technolinator on Kubernetes (alongside with Dependency-Track), therefore our generic application Helm Chart can be used.
-Please read an example deployment configuration using FluxCD:
+Please read an example deployment configuration using [FluxCD](https://fluxcd.io):

 For guidance on how to register a GitHub app, just follow the [Quarkus GitHub App docs](https://quarkiverse.github.io/quarkiverse-docs/quarkus-github-app/dev/register-github-app.html).

+Btw: There's also a nice Helm chart for hosting Dependency-Track on Kubernetes available [here](https://github.com/MediaMarktSaturn/helm-charts/tree/main/charts/dependency-track).

 ## HelmRepository